risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

 Above is just a simple overview of how to ingest data in RisingWave.
 The following topics in the "Ingest data" section will help you understand this process more deeply.
 Here is a simple introduction to the information you will find on each topic:

-- For more detailed information about a source, like its concept, type, format and encoding options, see [Source types](/ingest/source-types.md) and [Formats and encoding].
+- For more detailed information about a source, like its concept, type, format and encoding options, see [Source types](/ingest/source-types.md) and [Formats and encoding](/ingest/formats-and-encoding.md).

 - For the complete list of supported sources and formats, see [Supported sources and formats](/sql/commands/sql-create-source.md#supported-sources).